 "My daughter took out a policy with the black box fitted... this plugs into the 12 volt port that already houses her dash cam.
 She has to pay £10 for a double socket or to be charged £75 to return it and cancel..."

 "Great claim experience...
 At the time we chose this insurer because of it's low price for the cover, and now we received first class service!
 No hesitation to recommend Bell."

 "...I had to chase for everything, no communication from them which made the situation stressful and disappointing."

-Reviews of Bell at Trustpilot are bleak, with 69% of the 150+ customers who have left reviews scoring Bell with a "Bad" one-star rating.
+Reviews of Bell at Trustpilot are bleak, with 74% of the 200 or so customers who have left reviews scoring Bell with a "Bad" one-star rating.
 What is the most common complaint?
 Customers have a wide range of issues with Bell, from cancellation charges to experienced drivers being issued with a black box to unexpectedly bad driving reports from the black box.
 This can be an issue as you're meant to get a discount if you demonstrate safe driving—if the box isn't tracking your driving style well then this can have a financial impact on you later.
 But we want to point out that the customer ratings are based on a really small number of reviewers, and whenever that's the case you tend to get just complaints and a poor score (in contrast to companies who push a ratings request onto customers after purchase or a customer experience, which tends to favor more positive experiences).
 Here's a sample of real customer reviews on Trustpilot for Bell: